masa-finance/masa/README.md

-# MASA Project
+# Masa Project

-MASA is a project for data retrieval, quality control, and orchestration.
+Masa is a project for data retrieval, quality control, and orchestration.
 It currently provides tools to retrieve data from Twitter using the Masa Oracle Node API, with plans to expand to other data sources and functionalities in the future.

 ## Quick Start

-1. Install the MASA package:
+1. Install the Masa package:

    ```bash
    pip install masa